wbcbz7/sndlib-watcom/README.md

 most PCI devices uses PCI Bus Master for playing back/recording audio from the system memory, which, in case of DOS, complicates things a bit.

 First, if paging is enabled (VCPI/DPMI hosts are known for this), then physical addresses are no longer correspond to linear ones.
-ISA drivers rely on transparent handling of ISA DMA controller registers (which trigger virtual memory manager' automatic memory remapping), but as we are talking directly with the PCI device, this hook won't work.
+ISA drivers rely on transparent handling of ISA DMA controller registers (which trigger virtual memory manager' automatic memory remapping), but as we are talking directly with the PCI device, this hook will never trigger.
 Moreover, DPMI doesn't support reverse memory mapping functions (mapping linear memory to one or several physical regions), we have to revert to other APIs like Virtual DMA Services, whose are, alas, doesn't work reliably for extended (>1MB) memory.
 Another known universal workaround is to allocate XMS memory, lock it and map physical XMS block address to linear via DPMI function 0x800.
 Alternatively, you can run in raw/XMS environment, with paging disabled and 1:1 address mapping :)

-Since i'm too lazy to work this around, at this moment, PCI device drivers are NOT compatible with paging!
+sndlib workarounds this by allocating sound buffer and necessary descriptors in low memory; in single-tasking systems this seems to work fine.

 Second, memory coherency issues are becoming important.
 PCI systems handle this fine, but in some environments (like PCIe systems), we have to handle unusual stuff like PCIe traffic classes, snooping, etc.